 This classic game is designed to challenge long-term memory.
 Players must correctly answer questions from a chosen category revolving around entertainment, geography, history, or science.
 Correct answers enable players or teams to progress around the board in hopes of being the first to the finish line.
 The journey also offers various other challenges along the way.

 Caring for a senior loved one following a stroke can be challenging for family caregivers.
 Fortunately, Coast Care Partners is a leading provider of a variety of home care services, including stroke care, respite care, and dementia home care.
-Lemon Grove families who need compassionate professional care for their aging loved ones should give us a call today at 619-354-2544 to learn about the high quality of our services.
+San Diego families who need compassionate professional care for their aging loved ones should give us a call today at 619-354-2544 to learn about the high quality of our services.